doerthe/eye/README.md

 Semibackward reasoning is backward reasoning for rules using <= in [N3](http://www.w3.org/TeamSubmission/n3/)
 and forward reasoning for rules using => in [N3](http://www.w3.org/TeamSubmission/n3/).
-This can be seen in [EYE Thinking Code](https://github.com/josd/etc).
+This can be seen in [Euler Thinking Code](https://github.com/josd/etc).

 Euler paths are roughly _"don't step in your own steps"_ which is inspired by
 what [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) discovered in 1736 for the [Königsberg Bridge Problem](http://mathworld.wolfram.com/KoenigsbergBridgeProblem.html).